NovoNordisk-OpenSource/zephyr/README.md

 ```

 Note you are able to control what function to use when writing messages
-to the console through the `msg_fun` argument, and there are wrapper
+to the console through the the argument `msg_fun` (default being
+`msg_fun = cli::cli_alert_info`), and there are wrapper functions
-functions `msg_debug` and `msg_success` available (see the documentation
+`msg_debug` and `msg_success` available (see the documentation in using
-in using `?msg`).
+`?msg`) which as default have `msg_fun = cli::cli_inform` and
+`msg_fun = cli::cli_alert_success`, respectively.

 ### Controlling the verbosity level through options

-In the above, you can see that you are able to specify the verbosity
-level as an argument to the function.
-However, this behavior can be
+The verbosity level can be specified as an argument withing the
-controlled through package level options.
-By default,
+function.
+However, this behavior can be controlled through package level
-`verbosity_level = NULL`, which means it will fetch a `verbosity_level`
+options.
+By default, `verbosity_level = NULL`, which means it will fetch
-option set in the `zephyr` package when the function is used ‘directly’,
+a `verbosity_level` option set in the `zephyr` package when the function
-and if the function is used inside another function, it will fetch the
+is used ‘directly’, and if the function is used inside another function,
-`verbosity_level` option set in the package of the function that called
+it will fetch the `verbosity_level` option set in the package of the
-the `msg` function.
+function that called the `msg` function.

 #### Setting a package option using the `options` package

 Note that much more information about the `options` package is available
-in the package’s [pkgdown](https://dgkf.github.io/options/), but here we
+in the package’s [pkgdown](https://dgkf.github.io/options/), and here is
-give the minimal introduction needed to understand the usage in context
+only provided a the minimal introduction to understand the usage in
-of the zephyr package.
+context of the zephyr package.

 In the `zephyr` package, we have set a package level `verbosity_level`
 option by including the following code in a file below /R.